Learn something new every day More Info... by email

 There are a number of uses for the study of pathogenesis.
 In the case of individual patients, it allows to a doctor to determine what caused a disease, and how the disease can be treated.
 Being able to identify the stage which a disease has reached can also be important for a doctor providing medical treatment, as in the case of an oncologist who wants to determine the level of severity of a cancer.

-Studying pathogenesis can also provide insight to the ways in which diseases spread, and potentially contribute to the development of a program which is designed to slow the spread of disease.
+Studying disease development can also provide insight into the ways in which diseases spread, and potentially contribute to the development of a program which is designed to slow the spread of disease.
 In the example of an infected cut above, for example, the infection might have been prevented by regular cleansing of the wound with an antibacterial soap, a procedure which is widely used in homes and hospitals all over the world to reduce the risk of infection.
-Pathogenesis is also a critical part of the study of new and emerging diseases, as these diseases cannot be effectively fought without understanding where they come from.
+This field is also a critical part of the study of new and emerging diseases, as these diseases cannot be effectively fought without understanding where they come from.

 A number of medical fields intersect with pathogenesis, including pathophysiology, the study of changes caused in the body by the progress of disease, and epidemiology, the study of how disease evolves and moves through populations.
 The study of disease development is especially important for members of the medical profession, as it allows them to take steps to prevent, diagnose, and treat a wide variety of diseases.
 Many lay people are also familiar with pathogenesis to some extent, as in the case of people who are familiar with the progression of recurring sinus infections, or people who wash their hands to reduce exposure to agents which could cause disease.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!